 AI cannot mimic UX intuition.
 It can repeat patterns, but cannot sense where there is friction in a flow, where doubt arises or where people will make mistakes.
 A good front-end developer can, especially in collaboration with UX and product.

-Front-end plus AI then ensures that This effect is seen especially in the way digital services are actually used.
-The combination of front-end craftsmanship and AI ensures that new functionality does not stand alone, but becomes a logical part of the overall user experience.
+This effect is especially evident in the way digital services are actually used.
+The combination of front-end craftsmanship and AI ensures that new functionality does not become isolated, but becomes a logical part of the overall user experience.

 AI functionality lands in the right place in the existing user journey.
 Rather than a separate technical addition, new intelligence is integrated into the steps a user goes through anyway.
 As a result, an application does not feel more complex, but rather more natural, and users do not have to search for new buttons or ways of working.